Stationarity and elimination of imaginaries in stable and simple theories: Introduction

 \section{Introduction}

 Fields with extra structure are an important object of study in model theory.
-Classical examples of such theories are the theory of differentially closed fields in characteristic $0$, the theory of algebraically closed fields with an automorphism, the theory of beautiful pairs of algebraically closed fields in a fixed characteristic or the theory of separably closed fields in a given characteristic and of a fixed degree of imperfection.
+Classical examples of such theories are the theory of differentially closed fields in characteristic $0$ (see \cite{Blum},\cite{McGrail}), the theory of algebraically closed fields with an automorphism \cite{ACFA}, the theory of beautiful pairs of algebraically closed fields in a fixed characteristic \cite{P83Pairs} or the theory of separably closed fields in a given characteristic and of a fixed degree of imperfection \cite{D88Ideaux}.

-Sometimes such theories can be treated in a uniform way due to the fact that they are either obtained from an algebraically closed field by adding new symbols (e.g. a derivation, a predicate) or their models embed into an algebraically closed field (e.g. separably closed fields).
-Concepts such as non-forking independence or model theoretic algebraic closure can then be described in terms of the theory $T_0$ of algebraically closed fields.
+Often, such theories can be treated in a uniform way (see e.g. \cite{BMP19Simple}) due to the fact that they are either obtained from an algebraically closed field by adding new symbols (e.g. a derivation, a predicate) or their models embed into an algebraically closed field (e.g. separably closed fields).
+Concepts such as non-forking independence or model theoretic algebraic closure can then be described in terms of the stable theory $T_0$ of algebraically closed fields.

-In a broader context, not exclusively considering theories of fields, the present note follows the approach of \cite{BMP19Simple}: In Section \ref{SectionStationarity}, we describe the notion of an $\lingua$-theory $T$ being controlled by a stable $\lingua_0$ theory $T_0$ where $\lingua_0 \subset \lingua$ and $T_0$ has elimination of quantifiers and imaginaries.
-We then introduce general properties of $T$ that yield stationarity of types in $T$ over real algebraically closed sets.
-One of these properties, Property \ref{HypothesisUs} (b), can be deduced in a general way using the interaction of $T_0$ and $T$ which is explained in Section \ref{SectionGeneralImplications}.
-In Section \ref{SectionExamples}, the method is applied to classical examples yielding the following results (see Theorem \ref{TheoremMain}, Corollary \ref{CorPairs} and Corollary \ref{CorSCF}): \begin{theorem2} If the stable $\lingua$-theory $T$ is controlled by the stable $\lingua_0$-theory $T_0$ (see Definition \ref{DefinitionControlled}) and satisfies the Properties \ref{HypothesisGood} and \ref{HypothesisUs}, types in $T$ over real algebraically closed sets are stationary.
+In a broader context, not exclusively considering theories of fields, the present note follows the approach of \cite{BMP19Simple}: Throughout the work we consider an $\lingua$-theory $T$ such that the models of $T$ embed into models of a stable $\lingua_0$-theory $T_0$ where $\lingua_0 \subset \lingua$ and $T_0$ has elimination of quantifiers and imaginaries.
+In Section \ref{SectionStationarity}, we first introduce this setting and then define properties of $T$ with respect to $T_0$ that allow to deduce stationarity of types over algebraically closed sets in the home sort (i.e. real algebraically closed sets) in $T$ from stationarity in $T_0$.
+Our approach applies in particular to classical examples (see Section \ref{SectionExamples}), which yields the following results (see Theorem \ref{TheoremMain}, Corollary \ref{CorPairs} and Corollary \ref{CorSCF}): \begin{theorem2} Given a stable $\lingua$-theory $T$ controlled by the stable $\lingua_0$-theory $T_0$ (see Definition \ref{DefinitionControlled}), types in $T$ over real algebraically closed sets are stationary.